F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 ..
 NOTE:: GSLB Monitor has a number of built-in monitors, such as **http** and **http_head_f5**.
 You cannot use these names in a declaration or it will fail.
 These default monitors cannot be deleted.

 This example includes each of the available GSLB monitors which you can use as part of a larger Declarative Onboarding declaration.
+In this declaration, the monitors are all used in the GSLB Server (see :ref:`the GSLB Server example<gslbserver>`).

 .. literalinclude:: ../../examples/gslbMonitor.json
    :language: json